 At Research project "VariKa", for example, up to 50 % of the development time was saved thanks to Generative Engineering and the reuse of component DNA (Figure 2).
 The result was also 40% lighter than the conventional development process.

 Figure 2: Time saving in the VariKa research project (Copyright: EDAG)

 This new approach can of course not only be used to develop vehicle components.
 The software can be used across industries where new solutions for the optimisation of products are sought in the shortest possible time.
 No matter whether you want to develop an ergonomically perfect chair or - as has already been done - you want to optimise the bases of offshore wind turbines using this bionic method.
 Wherever you mainly have a structural problem, we can help thanks to Generative Engineering.

 As a leading engineering service provider, EDAG works in partnership with the pioneers of the software industry and start-ups to continuously improve our productivity and expertise.

-Maybe you have a product that you would like to develop further or newly, but you are afraid of expensive, lengthy development times and processes, then talk to our expert for Generative Engineering, Sebastian Flügel, project manager, Competence Centre Innovation.
+Maybe you have a product that you would like to develop further or newly, but you are afraid of expensive, lengthy development times and processes, then talk to our expert for Generative Engineering, Richard Kordaß, Project Manager, Competence Centre Innovation.
 He will be happy to explain all the advantages of the new development method to you personally.